ecoforensic/ron-mapper/README.md

 - ✅ You may copy, share, and adapt the code with proper attribution.
 - 🚫 Commercial use (including resale or integration into proprietary products) is prohibited without explicit permission.

-For commercial licensing enquiries, please contact **Kinseed Limited**.
+For commercial licensing enquiries, please contact Ecoforensic CIC www.ecoforensic.org.
 Full licence text: [LICENSE](LICENSE).

 ---